 St. Mary’s University’s Department of Music hosts a week-long Band Camp during the summer to help middle school and high school students advance their musicianship.
-Operating on the beautiful St. Mary’s campus, the camp offers participants the experience of working with exceptional teachers and performers on their instruments during a full day of rehearsals, sectional, technique classes, and elective classes.
-The camp will feature a professional guest artist, allowing participants the opportunity to gain hands on experience working with a world class and reputable musician.
+Participants will work with exceptional teachers and performers, including a guest artist, on their instruments during a full day of rehearsals, sectional, technique classes and elective classes.

 The camp is open to middle school and high school students in grades 6-12.

 Each year, Joffrey Texas holds ballet training sessions for students of high intermediate or advanced levels of ballet training.
 Classes include ballet technique, pointe, men’s technique and contemporary dance.
 Students also participate in lectures, repertory rehearsals, character dance, music for dancers and career-related seminars.

 The ballet camp accepts a maximum of 100 students who are of high intermediate or advanced levels of ballet training.
 Campers must audition for a spot in the camp.